Four Jills in a Jeep: Plot

-Tired of doing morale-boosting radio shows from the safety of an American studio, the title quartet get their wish to be shipped overseas as a USO tour--Raye and Landis and Mayfair as performers and Francis as tour co-ordinator.
-They are always accompanied by Eddie, their jolly jeep driver and luggage toter.
+Tired of doing morale-boosting radio shows from the safety of an American studio, the title quartet are shipped overseas as a USO tour - Raye and Landis and Mayfair as performers and Francis as tour co-ordinator.
+They are accompanied by Eddie, their jeep driver and luggage toter.

-The theme is that romance can be interrupted by war at any given time--Landis falls for officer Ted Warren and Mitzi meets Lt.
+The theme is that romance can be interrupted by war at any given time - Landis falls for officer Ted Warren and Mitzi meets Lt.
 Dick Ryan, an old flame whose dance team broke up under bad circumstances.

 Never dreaming it could actually happen, Raye jokes that they would be happy to entertain on the front lines.
 They get orders to sail to North Africa just before the married Landis and Harvey plan a one-night honeymoon.

 Arriving in North Africa, the quartet finds they have to travel by camel.
 There they discover the biggest need is not for entertainers, but for nurses.
 The quartet pitch in to give whatever help and comfort they can, winning the respect of the head nurse.
 Then, even though they are bone-tired, they put on one final show for the soldiers.